 There are more than 350 steps to the top of Moro Rock, and it’s about a half-mile long.
 Though it’s short, it can be strenuous with the amount of stairs.
 Take breaks and enjoy the views going up.

-Get to Moro Rock first thing in the morning as the small parking lot fills up fast.
-You can also use the shuttle bus, which runs daily in the summer.
-The NPS site says that on summer weekends the road to Moro Rock is closed off entirely, and you’ll have to take a free shuttle to reach it.
+The national park website says that on summer weekends the road to Moro Rock is closed off entirely, and you’ll have to take a free shuttle to reach it.

 stairway to Moro Rock